eugenielm/Inflaskart/README.md

     - tests.py
     - urls.py
     - views.py
+    - zipcodes_list.txt = a list of the available zip codes areas to shop in
     - a migrations folder (containing only __init__.py)
     - a templates folder
-    - a static folder (containing a style sheet and the logo)
+    - a static folder (containing a style sheet, the logo, and the resume to download)

 + requirements.txt